 A supplier: credit/debit adjustments, consolidated service invoice statements, sales catalogs, and other documents.

 Logistics companies: reservation bookings, status details, warehouse shipping orders, response to a load tender, and so on.

 We have listed just a few formats across some of the industries where EDI is most prevalent.
 However, the scope is vast as more and more industries adopt EDI.

 We now know that EDI documents follow a standard format for smart systems to understand and transmit that data forward.
 A standard format sets a fixed guideline for each set necessary item of information.
 So, without this format, EDI technology or electronic data interchange is of no use.
 Therefore, companies cannot customize or change this format based on their preferences.

 What we must understand is that there is a family of standard formats, as these formats vary based on industries and regions.
-Some of these namely are - ANSI, X12, EDIFACT, ODETTE, TRADACOMS, and ebXML.
+Some of these are - X12, EDIFACT, TRADACOMS, and ebXML.
 Each standard might have many different versions based on the ERP they are integrated with.
 Before business or trading partners start the process of an EDI exchange, they have to not only agree upon an EDI standard but a version as well.
 The way around different versions is adding on an EDI translator that can understand and translate the EDI format in use and ease the processing of documents efficiently.